What is narcolepsy in horses?

 If the horse is made to walk on during the buckling stage, the loss in muscle tone will result in a “drunken”, uncoordinated action.

 There are some horses with so-called pseudo-narcolepsy.
-Normally, horses manage to sleep very effectively on their feet due to the amazing anatomical design that locks their limbs.
+Normally, horses sleep standing up very effectively due to the amazing anatomical design that locks their limbs.
 Most healthy horses also lie down at least once a day to obtain proper rest in deep sleep.

 If a horse is unwilling or unable to lie down due to various factors, such as inadequate bedding, bullying by other horses or chronic pain that prevents his limbs bending properly, then he will fall asleep standing simply due to fatigue.